EU pushes more moves to stem debt crisis

 He is also a trenchant critic of Monti.

-(Additional reporting by James Mackenzie, Giancarlo Navach, Elvira Pollina, and Luca Trogni, writing by Barry Moody; Editing by John Stonestreet)
+(Additional reporting by James Mackenzie, Giancarlo Semerero, Elvira Pollina, and Luca Trogni, writing by Barry Moody; Editing by John Stonestreet)

 SINGAPORE Oil rose on Tuesday, supported by an OPEC-led effort to cut output, but rising production elsewhere kept prices within the narrow range that has contained them so far this year.